TritonDataCenter/manta/docs/user-guide/storage-reference.md

 As noted above, `/:login/stor` functions as the top level, or root, directory where you store objects and create directories.
 Only you can read, write, and delete data here.
-You can create any number of directories, objects and SpanLinks in this directory.
+You can create any number of directories, objects and SnapLinks in this directory.

 While the system does not yet support discretionary access controls on objects or directories, you can grant access to individual